 Affordable Care Act

 If you haven’t yet, now’s the time to join more than 20 million Americans in getting health insurance.
 Lots of health plans are still out there and one (or more) may be perfect for you.
 On-line tools can help you compare plans, see if you’re eligible for some help in paying for your insurance plan or if the public health insurance Medicaid is something you can use.
 Private health plans bought on the health exchange have specific windows of time that you can enroll.
-The next one coming up is November 1 – December 15, 2017 (in Colorado you actually have until January 12, 2018).
+The next one coming up for most states is November 12 – December 10, 2018 (in Colorado you actually have from November 1, 2018 – January 15, 2019).
 Medicaid enrollment is year round.
 If you have recently moved to a new state, lost insurance through your job, got married or had a baby, turned 26, or some other special circumstances, you can enroll in plans now.

 HOW COVERAGE BENEFITS YOU